 In addition, BBNC provides sponsorship for events and activities that fall under these categories in an effort to elevate our brand in the community.

 BBNC does not provide funding to individuals, pageants, or organizations that discriminate based on race, creed, color, sex, or nationality.
 We do not provide team sponsorships.
 And because BBNC receives such a large number of requests each year, we regret that we cannot fund every request.

 In an effort to better measure the impact of our corporate giving on shareholders and their communities, BBNC recently adopted new corporate giving guidelines and processes.
-Download BBNC’s corporate giving guidelines and request form below, or submit a request online.
-Or call the SCR department at 1-800-426-3602 to learn more about the corporate giving program.
+Submit a request online or download BBNC’s corporate giving guidelines and request form below.